sysoppl/Cities-Skylines-heightmap-generator/README.md

 ## Frequently Asked Questions
 **Q:** When downloading the map, Chrome says `heightmap.raw is not commonly downloaded and may be dangerous`.
 **A:** Click the arrow up and choose `keep`.
 Heightmaps are safe to download.

----

-Feel free to adjust any part of this to better suit your needs!